Joe Brown Park

 The park also offers a softball field and riding facilities, which are home to the Panorama Ridge Riding Club.

 Joe Brown Park was established in 1932 and expanded in the following years.
 The western portion of the park was a City-owned gravel quarry known as Colebrook Pit, which was in operation until 1983.
 In 2004, the quarry became part of Joe Brown Park.
-It is here where the City plans to build a new dog off-leash area.
+In 2022, a new fenced dog off-leash area opened in this area.

 New Dog Off-leash Area